YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

 Summary
 #######

-This example shows how how to install a third-party rendering engine, create a view engine addon that uses that rendering engine, and create a view template for the view engine.
+This example shows how to install a third-party rendering engine, create a view engine addon that uses the installed rendering engine and a view template for the view engine.

 The following topics will be covered: